Welcome to the United Nations

 A New Agenda for Peace

-On 20 July, Secretary-General António Guterres presented to Member States his Policy Brief on A New Agenda for Peace, which outlines his vision for multilateral efforts for peace and security, based on international law, for a world in transition.
-It outlines an extensive and ambitious set of recommendations that recognize the inter-linked nature of many of the challenges we face.
+On 20 July 2023, Secretary-General António Guterres presented his Policy Brief on A New Agenda for Peace.
+It outlines his vision for multilateral efforts for peace and security, based on international law, for a world in transition.
+It is the main peace and security input from the Secretary-General for Member States consideration ahead of the Summit of the Future.

 Consultations